Adastra-thw/Tortazo/docs/faqs.rst

 =================
 I have problems when I run "Tortazo.py" script.
 =================
-Please, check the dependencies and verify that your environment satisfy them all.
+Please, check the dependencies and verify that your environment satisfies them.

 =================